david-chase/k8s-demos/node-overprovisioning/README.md

 # Node Overprovisioning

 ## Introduction
 For mission critical environments where highly responsive workloads are required, the simple act of scaling out a node can cause excessive delays as pods wait for a new node to launch.
-To avoid this scenario we do node overprovisioning.
+The solution to this is node overprovisioning.

-This entails ensuring there is always one more node provisioned than we actually need.
-We do this by placing a large, low priority "placeholder" pod in the cluster that is the size of one node.
-When a new production workload comes online and finds there isn't sufficient capacity in the cluster to place the workload, the Kubernetes scheduler evicts the low-priority placeholder pod immediately and schedules the production pod on the node it was running on, meaning your production workload is provisioned nearly instantly.
-The placeholder pod now has nowhere to run and the autoscaler scales out a new node for it to run on.
+This entails ensuring there is always one more node running than we actually need.
+We do this by placing a large, low priority "placeholder" deployment in the cluster that is the size of one node.
+When a new production workload comes online and the Kubernetes scheduler finds there isn't sufficient capacity in the cluster to place the workload, it evicts the low-priority placeholder deployment and instead schedules the production pod in its place.
+This means your production workload is provisioned nearly instantly.
+The placeholder deployment now has nowhere to run and the autoscaler scales out a new node for it.
 The placeholder pod suffers the latency of scaling out a new node, not your production workload.

 This scenario is based on information in this article: